tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > literary side that veils the purely plastic expression of line, color, and relationships.
 (p.
 251)

+> The new art reveals that its plastic expression of harmony is entirely different from the harmony of the
+> past; that is, it manifests the same content altogether differently.
+That is why the new aesthetic
+> speaks of "equilibrium" instead of harmony.
+Moreover, while the "harmony" of the past expresses a veiled state,
+> the equilibrium of the new art denotes an exact state.
+>
 > However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,